aerdman1/henryhowler/docs/Through the Decades/2000s-1/stories-1/making-stories-in-ohiopyle-pennsylvania.md

 On one occasion, Kim, who was slightly older than Peter, was tossed from her raft and swept into a particularly large rapid.
 Initially, she appeared terrified, but then her expression transformed—she lit up, grinning and waving as if on a roller coaster.
 She crested a wave and landed gently on the edge of a large rock mid-rapid, then crawled to its highest point.
 There she was, stranded on a boulder in the middle of one of the biggest rapids, still smiling and waving as other boaters floated by.

 Peter and I knew we had to time our approach perfectly.
 As we moved into position, we called for Kim to jump, and she did, landing in our boat mid-rapid.
-We then ferried her back to her raft through the swirling water, all three of us laughing the entire way.
+We then ferried her back to her raft through the swirling water, all three of us having fun along the way.

 By the end of the day, we were sun-drenched, soaked, exhausted, and exhilarated.
 We hauled our boats to the trailer and boarded the bus for the 40-minute ride back to town.